-Interested students are encouraged to contact the Office of Financial Aid shortly after acceptance to graduate study since time is required for the processing of financial aid applications and awards.
+Interested students are encouraged to contact the Office of Financial Aid to obtain and complete a Guaranteed Student Loan Application shortly after acceptance to graduate study since time is required for the processing of financial aid applications and awards.
 Generally, the University is unable to fund the full level of student need through the NDSL and CWSP.
 As a result, it may be necessary for the student to meet an initial level of need through the GSL program prior to the offer of NDSL and CWSP assistance.